How I saved a wall street fiRm from ruin Just before market collapse

 I want to be precise about why I am telling this story because it is not about technical capability.

-By 2007 Morgan Stanley operated with a level of individual accountability that is almost unrecognizable in modern enterprise IT.
+By 2007 Morgan Stanley operated with a level of individual accountability that is unheard of today.
+It was simple: you touch it, you own it.
 A change of this nature today would require weeks of process — change advisory board review, rollback plan documentation, parallel environment testing, dedicated database administrator oversight, probably a postponement to a maintenance window regardless of the operational impact of waiting.

 None of that existed that morning.
 What existed was a judgment call made in minutes by people who had to decide who they trusted with a live production database during a crisis.